false

 Our mission

-Our mission is to foster and advance public debates about the role of architecture, art, design and urbanism in contemporary society through the production of innovative exhibitions, publications and related activities.
-The gallery provides a public platform for projects that inspire the imagination and ignite critical dialogue – addressing the diverse forces that shape the built environment.
+Our mission is to foster and advance public debates about the role of architecture, art, design and urbanism in contemporary society through the production of innovative and experimental exhibitions, publications and related activities.
+The gallery provides a public platform for projects that inspire the imagination and ignite critical dialogue - addressing the diverse forces that shape the built environment.

-The Tin Sheds Gallery remains both a physical and intellectual space that contributes to the broad discourse of national and international architecture, art, design and urbanism.
-We are dedicated to the exploration of new ideas, the hosting of collective and critical debates, the nurturing of spatial experimentation and innovation, and the intelligent and accessible promotion of scholarly research in the field.
+The Tin Sheds Gallery remains both a physical and intellectual space that contributes to the broad discourse of national and international architecture, art, design, and urbanism.
+We are dedicated to the exploration of new ideas, the hosting of collective and critical debates, the nurturing of spatial experimentation and innovation, and intelligent and accessible promotion of scholarly research in the field.

 Our team